 Do not set up the path of questions beforehand, but rather make sure that you dig deeper after each question in the direction of information that you really want.
 Once you have your answer, then move back to broader questioning in order to get a better picture of the whole once again.

 Make sure that you don’t give into hearsay.
-Find the studies, the science and the ample testimonials before you accept the information that you have been given.
+Find the studies, the science, and ample testimonials before you accept the information that you have been given.

 Look into many different and unrelated sources to see if the information matches up.
 Look at the other side of the argument and validate their claims.